-You can apply this framework to your content and keywords to understand your gaps.
+You can apply this framework to your content and keywords to understand you gaps.
 It allows you to identify whether you have too much or too little content in one of the stages.

 For a content gap analysis,

-- Conduct a comprehensive keyword research.
-I will not go into details about keyword research at this point because it deserves its own article (which I will link here, once I wrote it).
+- Conduct comprehensive keyword research.
+I will not go into details about keyword research at this point because it deserves its own article.

 - Map those keywords to the See-Think-Do-Care framework.

-- Compare the keywords that are relevant to the ones you’re currently ranking for.
+- Compare the relevant keywords to the ones you’re currently ranking for.

-- Identify the topics (grouped queries) in the funnel you don’t have content for.
+- Identify the topics (grouped queries) in the funnel for which you don’t have content.